Naofel-eal/MotusIHM/README.md

 1. **Dependency Injection**: Angular's core feature, Dependency Injection (DI), is extensively used in the game.
 Services like `GameService`, `WordService`, and `GameSettingsService` are injected into components to manage game logic, fetch words, and handle game settings respectively.

-2. **Service-Oriented Architecture**: The game logic is separated into distinct services.
-For instance, `WordService` handles word-related operations, while `GameService` manages the game's core logic.

 3. **Animations**: The game uses Angular animations to enhance the user experience.
 Transitions like `fadeInOut` and `letterAnimation` are used to provide visual feedback to the player.

 4. **Utility Functions**: Utility functions like `asyncTimeout` and `LetterUtils` are used to handle common tasks and letter manipulations.